Encoding vs. Transcoding: What’s the Difference? (Update)

 Without video encoding, there would be no streaming.
 It’s the first step in delivering content to an online audience because it’s what makes video digital.

-Codec: Encoding relies on two-part compression technology called codecs.
+Codec: Video encoding relies on two-part compression technology called codecs.
 Short for “coder-decoder” or “compressor-decompressor” (we love a good double meaning), codecs use algorithms to discard visual and audio data that won’t affect a video’s appearance to the human eye.
-Once video files are a more manageable size, it’s feasible to stream them to audiences and decompress them when they reach different devices.
+Once video data is a more manageable size, it’s feasible to stream it to audiences and decompress it when it reaches different devices.

 If you’re confused about the distinction between codecs and encoders think of it this way: encoders are hardware (like Teradek) or software (like OBS Studio) that perform the action of encoding by using codecs.
 H.264/AVC, HVEC, and VP9 are common video codecs you’ll come across (H.264 most of all), and AAC, MP3, and Opus are examples of audio codecs.

 Decoding: Decoding is the act of decompressing encoded video data to display or alter it in some way.
-For example, a human viewer can’t watch an encoded video, so their device must decode the data and reassemble the “packets” in the right order to display it on a screen.
+For example, a human viewer can’t watch an encoded video, so their device must decode the data into images to display on a screen.

-Transcoding: Transcoding is an umbrella term that refers to taking already-encoded content, decoding/decompressing it, implementing alterations, and recompressing it before last-mile delivery.
+Transcoding: Video transcoding is an umbrella term that refers to taking already-encoded content, decoding/decompressing it, implementing alterations, and recompressing it before delivery.
 Transcoding video might involve making smaller changes, such as adding watermarks and graphics; or much larger ones, like converting content from one codec to another.
 Actions like transrating and transizing fall under the definition of transcoding.

-Transcoding often falls right in the middle along the camera to end-user pipeline.
-A potential use case would be applying a protocol like RTMP, RTSP, SRT, or WebRTC for first-mile delivery to a transcoder — which can be either a media server or cloud-based streaming platform — and then transcoding your content into a different codec (or multiple codecs) to make it compatible with the kinds of protocols your audience’s devices support.
-These include protocols like Apple HLS, MPEG-DASH, HDS, and WebRTC (which is applicable for both first and last mile).
+Video Transcoding often falls right in the middle along the camera to end-user pipeline.
+A potential use case would be using a protocol like RTMP, RTSP, SRT, or WebRTC for contribution to a transcoder — which can be either a media server or cloud-based streaming platform — and then transcoding your content into a different codec, bitrate or resolution to make it compatible with the kinds of protocols your audience’s devices support.
+These include protocols like Apple HLS, MPEG-DASH, and WebRTC (which is applicable for contribution or delivery).

-Transmuxing: You’ve also likely heard the term “transmuxing,”which refers to repackaging, rewrapping, or packetizing content.
-Transmuxing is not to be confused with transcoding because the former involves switching delivery formats while the latter requires more computational power and makes changes to the content itself.
+Transmuxing: You’ve also likely heard the term “transmuxing,” which refers to repackaging, rewrapping, or packetizing content from one protocol to another.
+Transmuxing is not to be confused with transcoding because the former involves switching delivery protocols while the latter requires more computational power and makes changes to the video content itself.

 When You Need to Encode Video